Last updated on July 31st, 2020

 On my first night in the darkness, I heard some noise near my rested head.
 The room light was missing its bulb, so I used my flashlight to seek the disturbance.

-I saw a dead spider hanging from a narrow wooden beam right in from of my face.
+I saw a dead spider hanging from a narrow wooden beam right in front of my face.
 For some reason the spider was swinging back and forth on the attached string of web.
 That didn’t make sense in the science of arachnology or physics.
 There was no breeze in my room.

 A few seconds later, the head of a small rat, using stealth mode, popped its head up behind the beam where the spider was hanging.
 God damn it.
 I could have sworn it was Templeton from Charlotte’s Web.

 I turned around and kicked at the beam to scare the rat away but it wasn’t fazed.
 It was using ninja focus to disregard my ruckus.
 The rat was running around behind the wall and messing with my head.
 I got out of my bed to scare it away with no success.